vishals79/hubot-todo/README.md

         - to set default time for task
       - modify (task-number) with (task-description) @hh:mm
         - update the task's description.
 Time is optional(format @hh:mm)
+      - show (task number)
+        - show details of the task
     - To be added
-      - list tabular display view - Table view requires better organization of contents.
       - Deploy at Heroku
   - Examples